 There are more modern html and css books but you absolutely need basic skills like this in marketing today.

-Today’s marketers must have these basic skills.
+Today’s internet marketing professionals must have these basic skills.

 - How to format a page from the page title to the header.